St. George, Utah: History

-Prior to the arrival of the first European settlers, the St. George area was inhabited by the Virgin River Ancestral Puebloans and later by the Southern Paiute tribe.
-The first Europeans in the area were part of the Domínguez–Escalante expedition in 1776.

-St. George was founded as a cotton mission in 1861 under the direction of apostle Erastus Snow.
-It was called Dixie by Brigham Young, who was president of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-While early settlers cultivated cotton as a commodity crop, they did not succeed in producing it at competitive market rates; consequently, cotton farming was eventually abandoned.
-More important to the economy was tourism, which developed as the railroads began to carry visitors to the nearby Zion National Park.
+St. George was founded as part of the cotton mission in 1861 under the direction of Latter Day Saint apostle Erastus Snow.
+At the outbreak of the American Civil War, Brigham Young accelerated the colonization effort:

-At the outbreak of the American Civil War in 1861, Young organized the settlement of what is now Washington County.

 Fearing that the war would take away the cotton supply, he began plans for raising enough in this southwestern country to supply the needs of his people.
 Enough favorable reports had come to him from this warm region below the rim of the Great Basin, that he was convinced cotton could be raised successfully here.
-At the general church conference in Salt Lake City on October 6th, 1861, about three hundred families were "called" to the Dixie mission to promote the cotton industry.
+At the general church conference in Salt Lake City on October 6th, 1861, about 300 families were "called" to the Dixie mission to promote the cotton industry.
 Most of the people knew nothing of this expedition until their names were read from the pulpit; but in nearly every case, they responded with good will, and made ready to leave within the month's time allotted to them.
 The families were selected so as to ensure the communities the right number of farmers, masons, blacksmiths, businessmen, educators, carpenters, as needed.

 The settlement was named after George A. Smith, an LDS Church apostle.

 In April 1877, the LDS Church completed the St. George Utah Temple.
-It is the church's third and oldest continually-operating temple in the world (the temple has been closed since November 2019 for renovation).
+It was the church's third temple and is the oldest still in active use.

-The 1992 St. George earthquake destroyed three houses as well as above- and below-ground utilities, causing about US$1 million in damage.
+The 1992 St. George earthquake destroyed three houses, as well as above- and below-ground utilities, causing about US$1 million in damage.

 St. George was the location of the 1997 United States Academic Decathlon national finals.

-In January 2005, a 100-year flood occurred throughout the region, due to prolonged heavy rainfall overflowing both the Virgin and Santa Clara rivers.
+In January 2005, a 100-year flood occurred throughout the region, due to prolonged heavy rainfall overflowing both the Virgin River and Santa Clara River.
 One person was killed and 28 homes were destroyed by the Santa Clara River.